zeebo/zeebo.github.io/source/_posts/2012-08-07-painless-web-handlers-in-go.markdown

 We choose to have the function panic on errors because any incorrect reversal is a programmer error.
-We also accept a variadic number of interface values because sometimes we need to have a parameter in the reversal that is an integer, like the year on the blog post url, and the URL function takes strings.
+We also accept a variadic number of interface values because sometimes we need to have a parameter in the reversal that is an integer, like the year on the blog post url, and the [URL function][gorilla/mux.Route.URL] takes strings.
 So rather than force the template to do the conversion, or the function executing the template, we just convert everything to a string by calling `fmt.Sprint` on it.
 Then we have to add this function to the template.